ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 ----

 Tags should be returned as a dictionary of key: value pairs, with each key being the tag's key and value being the tag's value.
-It should be noted, however, that boto3 returns tags as a list of dictionaries.
+It should be noted, however, that boto3 often returns tags as a list of dictionaries.

 There is a helper function in module_utils/ec2.py called ``boto3_tag_list_to_ansible_dict``